Kumrat Valley

 For travelers journeying from Lahore, the route to Kumrat Valley unfolds as follows:

-the M2 Motorway, heading towards Islamabad.
+1. Commence your expedition on the M2 Motorway, heading towards Islamabad.

 2. Upon reaching Islamabad, transition onto the M1 Motorway.